 The beyerdynamic DT 770 Pro headphones might be some of the best studio headphones you can find in their price range.
-They are very comfortable and have a smooth sound and flat frequency response.
+They are very comfortable and have a smooth, clear sound and flat frequency response.
 There’s also various versions available that are designed for different levels of use, the details of which we’ll get into here.
 Let’s take a closer look.

 Reverb